forrestbao/MLClass/6_Neural_Networks/hw5_and_6.md

 # HW 5: Neural networks I and HW 6: Neural networks II

-HW5 due Nov.
-12 and HW6 due Nov.
-19. Both are Thursdays and both at 11:59PM central time.
+HW5 due Apr.
+18 and HW6 due Apr.
+25. Both are Sundays and both at 11:59PM central time.

-**Update Nov.
-11**:

-1. HW6 is all bonus problems.
-2. HW5 deadline extended to: Saturday Nov.
-14, 11:59PM
-3. A make-up help session for HW5 to be held Thursday, Nov.
-12, 8-9PM.

 Help sessions for answering HW-related questions:

-* HW5: Sunday, Nov.
-8, 8-9PM, Wednesday, Nov.
-11, 8-9PM, and office hours
-* HW6: Sunday, Nov.
-15, 8-9PM, Wednesday, Nov.
-18, 8-9PM, and office hours
+* HW5: Saturday, Apr.
+17, 7-8PM
+* HW6: Saturday, Apr.
+24, 7-8PM

-**Pre-compiled PDF** is [here](https://www.dropbox.com/s/ziub9g1d5sjws4l/hw6.pdf).
-Command to compile on your own: `pandoc hw5_and_6.md -o hw5_and_6.pdf`
+**Pre-compiled PDF** is [here](https://www.dropbox.com/s/ziub9g1d5sjws4l/hw5_and_6.pdf?dl=0).
+Command to compile on your own: `pandoc hw5_and_6.md -o hw5_and_6.pdf`  Figures were compiled from their LaTeX source files under `figs` folder.

 Please show intermediate steps for all computational problems below.
 Giving only the final result will result in zero point.
 For numerical answers, **keep 3 digits after the decimal point**.